-Jeremy Pitts is a partner of Banking & Finance group in the Tokyo office and leads the local Financial Markets and Projects Practice Group.
+Jeremy Pitts is a senior counsel of Banking & Finance group in the Tokyo office and leads the local Financial Markets and Projects Practice Group.
 He was a member of Baker McKenzie's Global Executive Committee from 2008 to 2012, Chairman of the Asia Pacific Region from 2010 to 2012.
 He has also held positions as chair of the Firm's Global Banking and Finance Practice Group; chair of the Firm's Financial Industry Group and Managing Partner of the Tokyo office.

 Jeremy is a banking lawyer by background and manages the Firm's relationship with a number of financial institution clients in Japan and in the region, focusing on financial regulation and compliance, as well as product development and structured finance transactions.
 Mr. Pitts has practiced banking and finance law since 1985.
 During this time, he spent five years in the Sydney office and the remaining years at the Tokyo office.